-There’s nothing worse than coming home to an awful stench and finding out it wasn’t the dog’s flatulence causing it.
+There’s nothing worse than coming home to a foul odor and finding out it wasn’t the dog’s flatulence causing it.
 Narrowing down the possibilities, you remember seeing droppings and come to the terrifying conclusion that you’re dealing with a dead mouse or rat.

 That Smell: The Cold, Dead Facts

-Due to the fact that rodents prefer hiding, it can be tough to identify the source of the smell and eliminate it.
-Here are a few things you’ll need to know in your efforts to eliminate (or wait out) the odor.
+Due to the fact that rodents prefer hiding, it can be tough to identify the source of the bad smell and eliminate it.
+Here are a few things you’ll need to know in your efforts to eliminate (or wait out) the foul scent of death.

 How to Find a Dead Mouse

 It can be harrowing to search for a mouse or rat corpse, and there’s no easier way than to suck it up and use your nose.
-Try to identify the room where the dead rat smell is strongest.
+Try to identify the room where the dead mouse scent is strongest.

 The ideal solution here is to find the corpse and dispose of it with gloves and a bottle of disinfectant in your arsenal.
-Unfortunately, there’s a good chance you’re dealing with a dead mouse in the wall or floor, which means you’ll just have to tough out the decomposition process or hire an exterminator.
+Unfortunately, there’s a good chance you’re dealing with a dead mouse in the wall or floor, which means you’ll just have to tough out the rancid smell of the decomposition process or hire an exterminator.

 What Does a Dead Mouse Smell Like?

-Not even our cats have dared put their noses close enough to a mouse corpse to find out, but according to those braver than us, it can resemble a sweeter version of skunk spray.
+Not even our cats have dared put their noses close enough to a mouse corpse to find out.
+However, according to those braver than us, the foul odor can resemble a sweeter version of skunk spray.

-Sulfur is generally the first odor you’ll pick up, with methane following close behind.
-These two odors will last throughout the rotting process.
+Sulfur dioxide is generally the first scent you’ll pick up, with methane following close behind.
+These two foul smells will last throughout the rotting process.